 Risks and Challenges Faced by HNI Investors

-- Market Risk: HNWIs face volatility and potential losses due to investments in financial products like hedge funds, structured products, and private equity funds that are influenced by market fluctuations.
+- Market Risk: HNIs face volatility and potential losses due to investments in financial products, such as hedge funds, structured products, and private equity funds, which are influenced by market fluctuations.

 - Liquidity Risk: Illiquid alternative investments such as private equity and real estate can pose challenges when HNIs need to access their funds quickly.